FACTBOX-UK axes economic 'growth plan' to restore market confidence | Headlines

 The finance ministry said this will raise around 6 billion pounds a year.
 The government will no longer proceed with its plan to remove the highest rate of income tax.

-ENERGY BILLS SUPPORT Hunt said the government's support for household and business energy bills will only run to April next year, with a review to consider what support will be needed after that point.
+ENERGY BILLS SUPPORT Hunt said the government's support for household and business energy bills will only run to April next year, with a review to consider what support will be needed after that point and how it can be better targeted.

+OFF-PAYROLL WORKING REFORMS Hunt has reversed plans to repeal tax rules that seek to raise revenue from off-payroll employees, but which have been criticised for adding to red tape faced by businesses who use contract workers.

+Kwarteng had promised to repeal the rules, also known as 'IR35 reforms', as part of a push to deregulate and drive growth.
+Following Hunt's statement, the finance ministry said the rules would remain in place and would cut the cost of the government’s growth plan by around 2 billion pounds per year.

 CORPORATION TAX Britain will now press ahead with its original plan to raise its 19% corporation tax rate - the lowest among the G7 club of rich nations - to 25% in 2023.
 Truss had planned to keep it at 19%.